Last updated: May 4, 2026

 |---|---|---|

-| Family Child Care Home | Provider’s home | Up to 6 children |
+| Family Child Care Home | Provider’s own home | 4-6 children (not counting provider’s own children) |

-| Family Child Care Facility | Provider’s home | 7-12 children |
+| Family Child Care Facility | Provider’s own home | 7-12 children (not counting provider’s own children) |

 | Child Care Center | Non-residential building | 13 or more children |

-| Informal/Relative Family Child Care Home | Provider’s home | Up to 3 children under age 13 |
+| Informal / Relative Family Child Care Home | Provider’s home | Up to 3 unrelated children under age 13 (simplified registration) |

-Step 2: Staff-to-Child Ratios (Child Care Centers)
+Step 3: Staff-to-Child Ratios for Child Care Centers

 | Age Group | Minimum Ratio | Maximum Group Size |